 If you could live anywhere in the universe, where would it be?

 If you could organize a field trip for the class, where would you go?

 If you could travel back in time to ask someone a question, who would it be, and what is the question?

 If you could talk to a wild animal, what would you talk about?

 If you could have any animal as a pet, what would you choose, and how will it live in your home?

-If you could wear only one set of clothes for a year, what would it be and why?
+If you could only wear one set of clothes for a whole year, what would it be and why?

-If you could be a vegetable or fruit, what would you be, and what would it be like?
+If you could pick a vegetable or fruit, what would you be, and what would it be like?